EmilienKopp/SPLIT-stack/README.md

 🔄 Context-aware components that adapt to user roles

+🍞 Out-of-the-box toast notifications with flash message handling

 📦 Pre-configured development environment with Docker

 <!-- 🛠️ Comprehensive tooling (ESLint, Prettier, Vite, etc.) -->

+## Disclaimer

+SPLIT Stack is a work in progress and still in a very early stage before a stable `v1.0.0` release.
+Feel free to engage with it, give me feedback, criticize, etc.
+Please keep in mind that it is a work in progress and not yet **TESTED AND READY** for production, though it could probably be used as a starting point for a new project.

 ## 🎯 Use Cases

 SPLIT Stack is ideal for:
-- Startups needing a robust foundation
 - Applications with complex "multi-role users" requirements
-- Teams who don't want to sacrifice architecture for speed
+- Smaller teams who don't want to sacrifice architecture for speed
-- CRUD-centered applications
+- CRUD-heavy applications
 - Freelancers/solopreneurs wanting to jumpstart a spaghetti-free project 🍝

 ## 🌟 Features